nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 The radio needs to be explicitly turned on since the radio draws power and takes up memory that you may otherwise need in your micro:bit programs.

-By default the group ID is set to 0.
+By default, the group ID is set to 0.
 This is the group ID used in the example broadcast sender programs.

-To change the group ID, for instance to 5, you need the following instruction:
+To change the group ID, for instance, to 5, you need the following instruction:

 ```Python
 radio.config(group=5)